A Guide to Drinking Tap Water in Niue

-Niue gets its water from a mix of underground pumps and rainwater collecting with treatment before delivering it through taps.
+Niue gets its water from a mix of underground pumps and rainwater collected for treatment before delivering it through taps.
 The underground lens supplying most of the water available has suffered a few contaminations in the past, therefore water should be drunk with caution.
 So, can you drink the water in Niue?

-Admittedly, in Niue’s main accommodations, filtration is a big deal and you will be safe to drink tap water and to add refreshing ice to your drinks.
-However, when travelling around one of the 14 villages, a bit more attention should be paid.
+Fortunately, in Niue’s main accommodations, filtration is a big deal and you will be safe to drink tap water and add refreshing ice to your drinks.
+However, when travelling around one of the 14 villages, for example, a bit more attention should be paid.
 It is possible to catch traveller’s diarrhoea (a common waterborne form of E.Coli) from drinking untreated water.
-But there is no need to panic, if you follow the simple tips in this article, you’ll be able to have a safe trip to Niue while staying hydrated!
+But there is no need to panic, if you follow the simple tips in this guide, you’ll be able to have a safe trip to Niue while staying hydrated!

 If you have any doubt about drinking the water, follow these tips on making sure the water is safe to drink…

 - Boil the water first – boiling water for 10 minutes or longer kills bacteria and is the best way to make sure water is safe to drink

 - Use a Lifestraw Bottle – it includes a filtration system that makes your water 99.9% safe to drink while also avoiding the use of disposable water bottles

 - Ask the locals where to find filtrated water – You can find the odd filtrated drinking water station in Alofi and a few other villages.
 Niueans are super friendly and will be able to point you in the right direction

 - Fill up your bottles at your tourist accommodation – The main accommodations in Niue provide filtrated tap water to their guests, so ask if the water is safe to drink first and then refill your bottles there before heading out